Manage Care

 - Ensure that all children receive developmental screenings, at minimum, at nine months, 18 months, 24 or 30 months of age.
 If the child is at a higher risk for developmental problems, there may need to be additional screenings.

-- Group well-child visits have shown to be as effective as individual well visits.
-Parents had longer visits with more content, which associated with more anticipatory guidance, family-centered care, and parent satisfaction.1
+- Group well-child visits are shown to be as effective as individual well-child visits.
+Parents have longer visits with more content, which is associated with more anticipatory guidance, family-centered care and parent satisfaction.1

-- Refer to the CDC Recommended Child and Adolescent Immunization Schedule and Vaccines for Your Children for talking point with parents.
+- Refer to the Recommended Child and Adolescent Immunization Schedule from the American Academy of Pediatrics.

 1Coker, T., Windon, A., Moreno, C., Schuster, M., Chung, P. Well-Child Care Clinical Practice Redesign for Young Children: A Systematic Review of Strategies and Tools.
 Pediatrics.
 2013 Mar; 131(Suppl 1): S5–S25.